-Aware of the importance of maintaining high ethical problems and of the responsibility inherent to scientific publication, the Editorial, Scientific and Editor Committee of the Duazary journal, consider in their editorial process, the necessary actions to prevent and avoid bad practices in their content, fraud and plagiarism.
-That according to the Merriam-Webster online dictionary, "it is an act of fraud that constitutes passing off someone else's ideas or words as their own or presenting as new and original an idea or product derived from an existing source without the recognition of the case ", that is to say, take a foreign text without citing the source.
-In this sense, it proposes a continuation of this document that constitutes an orientation guide for the authors on these topics.
+The Editorial, Scientific Committee, and the Editor of Duazary contemplate the necessary actions to prevent and avoid bad practices in the content, fraud, and plagiarism, aware of the importance of maintaining high standards of ethics and responsibility inherent to scientific publication.
+Based on the Merriam-Webster online dictionary, " it is an act of fraud that consists of passing off as one's own the ideas or words of another person or presenting as new and original an idea or product derived from an existing source without the acknowledgment of the case," that is, copying someone else's text without citing the source.
+In this sense, a guide on these topics is proposed below for authors.

 Editorial policy

-Authors who wish to publish in the Duazary Journal of the Universidad del Magdalena must register in the Open Journal System (http://revistas.unimagdalena.edu.co/index.php/duazary/user/register) and send from this platform the manuscript.
-As an alternative, the author may send this same information via email: revistaduazary@unimagdalena.edu.co, likewise, and in order to ensure the originality of the articles and respect for the copyright of third parties., the Duazary Journal submits all the articles that it receives in its calls to an originality review, for which they use the Turnitin software.
-When the total coincidence of the submitted manuscript with another text is detected (without the corresponding citations), the manuscript is rejected immediately.
-Therefore, it will not be sent for external evaluation and the author is notified of the reason for the rejection, as recommended by COPE according to its acronym in English (http://publicationethics.org/files/Spanish%20%281%29. pdf).
-In case the similarity is partial, the author will be notified to make the necessary adjustments (including citations, paraphrasing, use of quotation marks, among others) to continue with the editorial process, as long as the requested modifications are made.
+Authors who wish to publish in Duazary must register in the Open Journal System ( http://revistas.unimagdalena.edu.co/index.php/duazary/user/register ) and send the manuscript from this platform.
+The author responsible for the correspondence may request and send information via email: revistaduazary@unimagdalena.edu.co.
+Additionally, Duazary will subject all articles it receives to an originality review using Turnitin software.
+When a total coincidence of the submitted manuscript with another text is detected without the corresponding citations, the manuscript will be rejected immediately, and the corresponding author will be notified of the reason for the rejection, following what is recommended in COPE according to its acronym in English (http://publicationethics.org/files/Spanish%20%281%29.pdf).
+If the similarity is partial, the author responsible for the correspondence will be notified to make the necessary adjustments (including citations, paraphrasing, and quotation marks) to continue with the editorial process.

-The Editor, the Editorial Committee, the Scientific Committee and / or any other person who is directly related to the Journal, must refrain from publishing documents that require scientific arbitration, in order to avoid violating the principle of anonymity of the review process.
-With the exception that they can only participate as authors of editorials and reviews.
+The Editor, the Editorial Committee, the scientific committee, or any other person who directly connects with the Journal must refrain from publishing documents that require scientific arbitration to avoid violating the principle of anonymity in the review process.
+They may only participate as authors of editorials.

-Every article submitted to Duazary is considered a confidential document.
-For this reason, the evaluation process for both evaluators and authors is anonymous (double blind), that is, the reviewers and authors are not known.
+Each item submitted to Duazary is considered a confidential document.
+For this reason, the evaluation process for evaluators and authors is anonymous ( masked ); that is, reviewers and authors will remain secret from each other.

-The authors will declare that they are independent with respect to the financing and support institutions, and that during the execution of the work or the writing of the article, no interests or values different from those usually found in the research have been affected.
-Only articles in which the authors have no conflict of interest will be considered.
-In some cases, it will be necessary for the authors to specify the supports received (financial, equipment, work personnel, in-kind, etc.) from people or from public or private institutions for the study, as well as the personal or institutional relationships that They can influence the conduct, the results, the interpretation of the same and the writing of the article.
-These financing and/or support institutions should be indicated exclusively in the acknowledgments section.
+The authors must state that they are independent concerning the funding and supporting institutions and that during the execution of the work or the writing of the article, they were free of biases induced by interests or values other than those that the research usually has.
+Only articles in which the authors deny any conflict of interest will be considered.
+In some cases, it will be necessary for the authors to specify the support received (financial, equipment, work personnel, in kind, etcetera) from people or public or private institutions to carry out the study, as well as the personal or institutional relationships that may influence the conduct, the results, their interpretation and the writing of the article.
+These financing or supporting institutions must be indicated exclusively in the acknowledgments section.

-Material extracted from letters, manuscripts and interviews that have not been published will not be accepted unless the author's corresponding permission is obtained, that is, a signed document authorizing the publication of the material in print, digital or any other media. other means of dissemination to which it gives rise, guaranteeing that it will be done only for academic purposes.
-The author will always make an appropriate acknowledgment of any material supplied to him.
+Material extracted from unpublished letters, manuscripts, and interviews will be rejected as references unless the author obtains the corresponding permission, that is, a signed document authorizing the publication of the material in print, digital, or any other media—a disclosure that may arise, guaranteeing that it will be done only for academic purposes.
+The author will always acknowledge any material provided to him appropriately.

 Editorial responsibilities

-In Duazary Journal, the Editor, together with the Editorial Committee, are responsible for choosing the articles to be published.
-The criteria for this choice are based on the characteristics of the articles, such as: quality, relevance, originality, unpublished character and contributions to the knowledge of the subject matter addressed by the Journal.
-In this sense, the Editor and the Editorial Committee will also take into account the diversity and plurality of the contents of the Journal.
-In the event that an article is rejected, the author will be justified based on these aspects.
+In Duazary, the Editor and the Editorial Committee are responsible for choosing the articles that will be published.
+The criteria for this selection are based on the articles' characteristics, such as quality, relevance, originality, unpublished character, and contributions to the knowledge of the topic addressed by the Journal.
+In this sense, the Editor and the editorial committee will also consider the diversity and plurality of the journal's contents.
+If an article is rejected, the author will be justified based on these aspects.

-The Duazary editorial team is responsible for the style review, layout, publication and printing process for all articles accepted for publication.
-Likewise, of the diffusion and distribution of the published edition, in this case a maximum number of five copies will be sent to the main author of each article, free of cost, and to the repositories and national and international indexing systems as agreed.
+Duazary's editorial team is responsible for the style review, layout, publication, and printing of all articles accepted for publication.
+In the same way, for the dissemination and distribution of the published edition, a maximum of five copies will be sent to the main author of each article, free of charge, and to the national and international repositories and indexing systems as agreed.

-The first stage of reviewing an article that is submitted to Duazary, consists of the review of form and basis by the editorial team.
-This stage includes the manuscript originality review, which is carried out with the help of the Turnitin software.
-Then the article undergoes an evaluation process carried out by at least two external peers (national or foreign), who will conceptualize on aspects related to originality, depth and theoretical contributions.
+The editorial team formalizes the review process for an article sent to Duazary.
+This stage includes reviewing the manuscript for originality using the Turnitin software.
+The article is then evaluated by at least two external peers (national or foreign) who conceptualize aspects related to originality, depth, and theoretical contributions.

-When the evaluation of a writing is carried out, it must be considered as a document of extreme confidentiality, in any of the steps of the editorial process and until its publication is carried out.
-No part or fragment of the document under review should be disseminated, either for the reviewer's own benefit or that of other people, or harm third parties with such information.
-However, there are exceptions, such as the help of other experts in the field to strengthen the review process, with the prior authorization of the editor in charge of the publication.
+When the evaluation of writing is carried out, it must be considered a document of utmost confidentiality in any of the steps of the editorial process until its publication is carried out.
+Disseminating or sharing any part or fragment of the document under review is prohibited.
+However, there are exceptions, such as the help of other experts in the field to strengthen the review process, with prior authorization from the Editor in charge of the publication.

 Editing rules

-Authors must ensure that the results presented through figures, tables or texts in the articles are original, that they have not been plagiarized, distorted or products of their imagination.
-They should bear in mind that plagiarism in all their presentations is a serious fact that goes beyond the limits of ethics and is considered as scientific bad practice.
+Authors will be allowed a maximum of one textual citation, less than six lines in each article.
+Authors must ensure that the results presented in the articles through figures, tables, or texts are original, not distorted, or products of inspiration.
+They should remember that plagiarism in all their presentations is considered bad scientific practice.

-After the materials and methods as a secondary title, the procedures followed in the study to ensure compliance with the ethical principles and standards of the 1975 Declaration of Helsinki and its subsequent revisions and of Resolution 8430 of 1993 of the Ministry of Health will be mentioned. from Colombia.
-In any case, it should be indicated how the rights of the participants were protected and if they were given a consent or authorization of procedures that at the time of sending the manuscript must be submitted.
-The names of patients, initials or hospital numbers should not be used, especially in illustrative material with the image of the patient or any other element that may indicate the identity of the patient.
-When animals are used in experiments, it will be indicated whether the guidelines of the home institution, a national research committee or any other entity that gives rise to it have been taken into account, and any national regulations on the handling or use of laboratory animals.
+After the materials and methods as a secondary title, the procedures followed in the study will be mentioned to guarantee compliance with the principles and ethical standards of the Declaration of Helsinki of 1975 and its subsequent revisions and Resolution 8430 of 1993 of the Ministry of Health of Colombia.
+In any case, it must indicate how the rights of the participants were protected and if they were given consent or authorization for procedures that must be sent at the time of sending the manuscript.
+The patients' names, initials, or hospital numbers should be omitted, especially in illustrative material with the image of the patient or any other element that may indicate the patient's identity.
+When animals are used in experiments, it will be indicated whether the guidelines of the institution of origin, a national research committee, or any other entity that may arise have been considered.
+Likewise, any national regulations on managing or using laboratory animals must be considered.

 SOURCES CONSULTED